trywilco/wilco-docs/docs/building-your-quest/actions/bot-message.md

 **Type**: Action

-Send message to the user on behalf of one of the bots.
+Sends a message to the user on behalf of one of the bots.

 ## Params

-- **person:** Name of the bot. e.g., `keen` or `lucca`
+- **person:** The name of the bot. e.g., `Keen` or `Lucca`.
-- **messages:** list of messages, each contains `text` and `delay`.
+- **messages:** A list of messages, each contains `text` and `delay`.
 The latter is optional, and means the time it would take a real person to write this message.
 The message `Bot is typing…` will be presented in Snack during this time.
-If delay not specified, a value will be calculated according to the text length
+If delay not specified, a value will be calculated according to the text length.

   [Text Formatting]

-- **components** list of message components, which allows you to add interactivity to your communication
+- **components** A list of message components, which allows you to add interactivity to your communication.

   [Message Components]